 - administer hundreds of international skills assessments

-- visit pharmacy degree and intern training providers across Australia
+- visit pharmacy degree, intern training and other pharmacist education providers

 - hold stakeholder consultations towards our 5-year review of accreditation standards for pharmacy programs

 - conduct consultation sessions to engage with industry

 - collaborate with pharmacists and community representatives

 - attend peak body and industry meetings, like the National Registration and Accreditation Scheme (NRAS) Annual Combined meeting and the Council of Pharmacy Schools annual meeting

 - participate in or speak at industry events, like the FIP World Congress of Pharmacy and Pharmaceutical Sciences, and the Tertiary Education Quality and Standards Agency (TEQSA) Annual Conference